Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 yellow and green variegated yucca behind ice plants along Virginia Beach

-Then come Yucca, a plant I largely dislike, and joke that its name is fitting—though they have a place in tropical settings and along the shore.
-Especially when an ice plant, a drought-tolerant succulent, serves as a groundcover in front of a not-so-yucky variegated yucca.
-I believe it’s a Coopers Hardy Ice Plant (Delosperma cooperi – zones 5-9).
-Bees love them while deer don’t.
-It was too early for the bright magenta flowers to be open, but they will as the sun rises.
+Then come Yucca, a plant I largely dislike, and joke that its name is fitting—though they have a place in tropical settings and along the shore — Especially when an Ice Plant, a drought-tolerant succulent, serves as a groundcover under a not-so-yucky Variegated Yucca.
+I believe it’s a Coopers Hardy Ice Plant (Delosperma cooperi).
+Bees love them, while deer don’t.
+The bright magenta flowers open as the sun rises and close at dusk.

 a white peace pole with blue signs at Virginia Beach